 As children get older and begin to grow as young people, their interest and curiosity in exploring their faith increases.
 At St. Mary’s we have various groups and activities for children to discover their faith in more and less formal ways.

 Children’s Hour meets during the 9.30am Sunday Service in term time.
-Meet in the church hall for activities before joining the rest of the congregation in church for a blessing during Holy Communion and the end of the service.
+We meet in the Church Hall for Fun, Music, activities, and story time before joining the rest of the congregation in church for a blessing during Holy Communion and the end of the service.
 For children aged around 3 to 9 years old.
-Parents are welcome to stay.
+Parents are welcome to stay and join in the fun.
 Find out more.

 On the first Sunday on the month at 11am we have our all-age family service, Praise@11.
 Following on from Toddle Up! it is a fairly short and informal service, beginning with an activity and followed by refreshments and a chance to have a chat and a play.
 At present we’re trying to get a band together to play at the service, if you are interested then please let us know!
 Find out more.

 In holiday times we often run fun days at the church, which are open to all children aged around 5 to 11 years old.
 The days consist of many themed activities and finish with a short service led by our vicar, Russell.
 Find out more.

 A group for children aged around 4-11 with craft and game activities set out so that children can choose what they want to do.
 Parents and carers please stay and have a tea or coffee and chat.
 Drink and snacks available for children throughout.
 From 3.30-4.30 on Wednesdays in term time in the church hall – no need to book!
 Find out more.